 We have seen in the recent articles about the Zabur that Allah had promised a Coming Kingdom.
 This Kingdom would be different from human kingdoms.
-Look at the news today and see what happens in human kingdoms.
+Watch the news today and see what happens in human kingdoms.
 Fighting, corruption, atrocities, killings, the strong exploiting the weak – this happens in all human kingdoms whether they be Muslim, Christian, Jewish, Buddhist, Hindu or secular Western ones.
-The big problem in all these kingdoms is that we who live in them have a restless thirst as we saw with Prophet Jeremiah (PBUH) which leads us to sin and so many of these problems in all their various descriptions (i.e. corruption, killings, sexual harassments etc.) are really just the visible effects of sin so the major obstacle holding back the coming of this Kingdom is us.
-If Allah set up his new Kingdom right away none of us could enter it because our sin would ruin that Kingdom as much as we ruin the current kingdoms.
+The problem in all these kingdoms is that we who live in them have a restless thirst as we saw with Prophet Jeremiah (PBUH) which leads us to sin and so many of these problems in all their various descriptions (i.e. corruption, killings, sexual harassments etc.) are the results of sin.
+So the major obstacle holding back the coming of God’s Kingdom is us.
+If Allah set up his new Kingdom right now none of us could enter it because our sin would ruin that Kingdom as much as it ruins kingdoms today.
 Jeremiah (PBUH) also prophesied the day when Allah would set up a New Covenant.
 This Covenant would be new because it would be written in our hearts rather than on tablets of stone like the Law of Musa was.
 It would change us from the inside-out to make us fit to be citizens of this Kingdom.

 How was this going to be done?
 The plan of Allah was like a hidden treasure.
-But a few clues in the messages of the prophets of Zabur were given so that those who were seeking this Kingdom would understand, but the rest who were not interested would remain ignorant.
+But clues in the messages of Zabur were given so that those who were seeking His Kingdom would understand – but the rest who were not interested would remain ignorant.
 We look at these messages now.
 The plan centered on the coming Masih (which as we saw here = Messiah = Christ).
 We have seen already in the Psalms of Zabur (inspired by King Dawud) that the predicted Masih had to come from the line of King Dawud (see here to review this).

 The Prophet Isaiah about the Tree, the Stump … and The Branch

-The Prophet Isaiah (PBUH) revealed that this plan of Allah would happen in a roundabout way.
+The Prophet Isaiah (PBUH) revealed how this plan of Allah would happen.
 Isaiah’s book in Zabur was written during the period of the Dawud/David’s Royal dynasty (ca 1000 – 600 BC).
 When it was written (750 BC) the dynasty and the entire Israelite kingdom was corrupt – due to the thirst of their hearts.

 Isaiah (PBUH) was inspired to write a plea for the Israelites to return to Allah and to the practice and spirit of the Law of Musa.
 Isaiah also knew that this repentance and return would not happen and so he predicted that the Israelite nation would be destroyed and the royal dynasty would be shattered.
 We saw here how this happened.
 In his prophesy he used a metaphor or image of the dynasty being like a great tree that would soon be cut down and only a stump would remain.
 This happened around 600 BC when the Babylonians destroyed Jerusalem and since that time no descendant of King David/Dawud has ever ruled in Jerusalem.